VW says that the pandemic has made EVs "more inevitable"

 In a recovery—especially if a Joe Biden-proposed Cash for Clunkers reboot is part of it, it makes sense to incentivize EVs and those with low emissions.
 Such a program is far from a sure thing politically, however.

 At the very least, the pandemic isn't expected to delay the arrival of the VW ID.4 electric crossover in the U.S. It's still on track for a market launch later this year.
-The first vehicles will be imported in Germany, but VW plans to start building the ID.4 in the U.S. in 2022.
+The first vehicles will be imported from Europe, but VW plans to start building the ID.4 in the U.S. in 2022.